intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

     .option("header", "true") \
     .csv(args["output_path"])
 ```
-3.submit to use, for example encrypt.sh
+3.submit to use, for example encrypt.sh.
+If you want to decrypt, just exchange input_encrypt_mode and output_encrypt_mode.
 ```bash
 #encrypt.sh or decrypt.sh
     export PYTHONHOME=/opt/python-occlum